Vedhitsk/Project-1-VNIT-/README.md

 # Project-1 (VNIT)
-Website about to publish all the Sponsors
+Website about how to publish all the Sponsors using frontend